 Balancing Debt Repayment with Retirement Savings

-Though debt is an essential item to handle, retirement savings is also not to be left behind:
+Though debt is an essential item to handle, retirement savings are also not to be left behind:

 Don’t Stop Contributions towards Retirement